Illumina/manta/src/markdown/mantaUserGuide.md

   impractical levels well before this size
 * Small inversions
-    *   The limiting size is not tested, but in theory detection falls off below approx 1kb-500bases.
-So-called micro-inversions might be detected, but as combined insertion/deletion variants.
+    *   The limiting size is not tested, but in theory detection falls off below approx 200bases.
+So-called micro-inversions might be detected indirectly as combined insertion/deletion variants.

 More general repeat-based limitations exist for all variant types: